evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 ## Exterior

 The MG ZS EV Long Range, with dimensions of 4323 mm in length, 1809 mm in width, and 1649 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 5 different paint colors when ordering this model.
+The MG ZS EV Long Range is available in a total of 5 paint colors, including several striking metallic options.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).